nalindas9/fetch-it/README.md

 ```

 ## Accessing the UML Diagrams
-- To access the UML Diagrams, go the UML Directory in the repository.
+- To access the UML Diagrams, go the UML Sub-Directory in the repository.